 4. Frequency Response

-Frequency response is a term used to indicate the range of sound frequencies that the headphones can produce.
-Frequency Response is usually measured in Hertz (Hz) with the highest number representing the frequency that produces treble notes (usually indicated as ‘Light’) and the lowest number indicating the amount of bass produced (usually indicated as ‘Dark’).
-Most headphones have a stated frequency that matches the frequency of human hearing, usually between 20-20,000Hz.
+Frequency response is a term used to indicate the range of sound frequencies that headphones can produce.
+Frequency response is usually measured in Hertz (Hz), with the higher number representing the frequency that produces high notes (usually indicated as “Bright”) and the lower number indicating the amount of bass produced (usually indicated as “Dark”).
+Most headphones have a stated frequency that corresponds to human hearing frequency, usually between 20 and 20,000 Hz.

-5. Total Harmonic Distribution (THD) and Noise
+5. Total Harmonic Distortion (THD) and Noise